-This cradle-to-grave (A1-C4) LCA study covers all the production steps from raw materials extracted from the earth (the cradle) to pallets of gypsum panel products ready to be shipped from the plant as well as distribution, installation, use and end of life stages (the grave).
+This cradle-to-grave (A1-C4) LCA study covers all the production steps from raw materials extracted from the earth (the cradle) to pallets of gypsum panel products ready to be shipped from the plant as well as distribution, installation (including contributions from fasteners, joint tape, and joint compound), use and end of life stages (the grave).
+This study also includes the preparation of an intermediate LCA on joint compound used in the installation of this product.